Feb 23, 2014 Dream log

 My bottom left front tooth felt very wiggly.
 I messed with it with my tongue, then it fell off.
 I sat up in my bed and spat it out on my hands.
 Then the tooth left of the gap felt wiggly too.
 All the teeth on my left bottom jam collapse one by one like dominoes into gap.
 I end up with a hand full of teeth.

 I told myself this can’t be true it’s just a dream and forced myself awake.
 Now I am sleeping on my side.
 My bottom left front tooth does feel slightly wiggly.
 I told myself not to mess with it and wait until morning to get it checked out by the dentist.

 I woke up in the morning.
 I checked my front tooth.
 It wasn’t wiggly.
 I was very relieved.

-I was diving in a space suite like outfit like 1000 leagues under the sea.
+I was diving in a space suit like outfit like 1000 leagues under the sea.
 There was a gorgeous woman swimming in front of me.
 She was slowly crawl and swimming upwards.
 Her hair flow graciously.
 At first I though she was swimming in place but it turns out she was trapped.
-She kept bumping under a rock ledge right above her head.
-Her instinctive reaction was to panic and forgot to swimming to the side to avid the rock ledge, like a person trapped under the capsized boat.
-I thought to save her, but at that very instant a fighter jet flew, brown camp Russian, right under the ledge ad picked her up on the wings.
+She kept bumping into a rock ledge right above her head.
+Her instinctive reaction was to panic and forget to swim to the side to avid the rock ledge, like a person trapped under the capsized boat.
+I thought to save her, but at that very instant a fighter jet brown Russian, flew right under the ledge and picked her up on the wings.
 And off the fighter jet went with the beautiful lady.
-I through wow that’s one way to air evac in style.
+I thought wow that’s one way to air evac in style.

 I woke up and I am sitting in a place that feels like McMurtry commons talking to Won Hee and Sean explaining to them the dream I just had.